Eric Carr: Tenure in Kiss

-Paul Stanley memoirs
+Paul Stanley memoir

-In his 2014 memoirs Face the Music: A Life Exposed, Kiss frontman Paul Stanley described Carr as a kind and talented, but troubled soul.
+In his 2014 memoir Face the Music: A Life Exposed, Kiss frontman Paul Stanley described Carr as a kind and talented, but troubled, soul.
 Carr allegedly fixated on the fact that he was neither going to be a founding member of Kiss, nor the band's first drummer.
 After having just met drummer Eric Singer and remaining insecure despite being in good standing with Kiss, Carr made the prescient claim that Singer was going to replace him as the new drummer in the band, which ultimately did occur in 1992 (after Carr's death).
 For long periods, he would not even talk to Stanley.
 In his book, Stanley also recalls several memorable Carr episodes, including one in which he went out with a female photographer who later took nude photos of him in a bathtub holding a glass of champagne, claiming that the photographer had promised not to publish them (the photos were soon publicized in the journal with which the photographer was associated).

 Influences and style

 Carr was a powerful hard-hitting drummer and one of the first drummers to adopt the classic 1980s snare drum sound: a highly reverberated and low-tuned sound.
 In his 1980 resume sent to Kiss, Carr stated that his drumming style ranged from heavy metal and hard rock to pop and new wave claiming that "I can adapt to most situations easily."
 He listed drummers John Bonham, Keith Moon and Lenny White as influences.

 In addition, Carr was an avid fan of The Beatles and the band's drummer Ringo Starr.
 In an interview he recalled, "I was caught up in the whole Beatlemania thing.
 I guess I was attracted to the drums because of the feeling of the rhythm and how it moved you, just sitting in your seat.
 I loved the way Ringo moved.
 I identified with him at the time".
-Photographs of Carr during his high school years show him wearing his hair like Starr did.
+Photographs of Carr during his high school years show his hair cut and styled in the iconic Beatles haircut.

 Carr's interest in double bass drumming came from his admiration of Ginger Baker and John Bonham, once telling 16 magazine, "I just loved the way John Bonham played drums".
 Carr also had a love of all types of music; songwriter Adam Mitchell once described Carr as knowing a lot about folk, R&B and other non-rock styles.
 In a 1983 interview, Carr told USA Network interviewer Al Bandero that he listened to "a lot" of Neil Young, and liked many different types of music.
 Simmons has stated that Carr's harder drumming style pushed Kiss into becoming a heavier band than it had been when jazz-inspired Criss was the band's drummer.